 *The disappointment and frustration with the nominating process was greatest among ODM supporters.
 Will this experience sap the energy of ODM supporters, or can ODM redeem itself?
 Will people continue to be willing to take a chance on an unknown quantity?

 *Fear/stability is a powerful motivating factor in Kibaki’s reelection prospects.
 The contest between ODM and PNU can be characterized as “hope vs. fear.”

 *PNU has much less internal discipline and message consistency.
 Virtually all PNU parties are fielding their own candidates for Parliamentary seats, so not much of a real coalition.

 *Two possible types.
 One, aspirant (often incumbent) MPs use paid gangsters (and sometimes local police officials) to intimidate or disrupt the polling process (trash polling stations, threaten voters waiting in line and/or election officials).
 Two, spontaneous voter uprisings, where voters feel they are being disenfranchised and attach the presiding officers.
 If the ECK runs an efficient process as expected, this should lessen the possibility of voter violence. —–END—–

-For context, this November 20, 2007 summary of what was observed during the primary election was roughly a month after the Ambassador’s intervention in the public opinion polling as described in previous documents and a month before the Ambassador’s public statement predicting a “free and fair” election the week before the general election.
-Nairobi is the State Department’s biggest Sub-Saharan post; it was staffed with smart and observant people and obviously well funded–the problem was not what the State Department didn’t know, rather it was what it wouldn’t say.
+For context, this November 20, 2007 summary of what was observed during the primary elections was roughly a month after the Ambassador’s intervention in the public opinion polling as described in previous documents and a month before the Ambassador’s public statement predicting a “free and fair” election the week before the general election.
+Nairobi is the State Department’s biggest Sub-Saharan post; it was staffed with smart and observant people and obviously well funded–the problem was not what the State Department did not know, rather it was what it would not say.

 Lessons for Kenya’s 2012 elections from the truth trickling out bout 2007–new FOIA cables (Part One)